-Lofts aren’t just for storage you know – they can actually be turned into magical, and fun spaces for our kids.
+Lofts aren’t just for storage you know – they can actually be turned into a perfect kids bedroom loft conversion that’s magical, and a fun space.
 In fact, you would be surprised at how wonderful a space lofts can really be for kids.
 That space at the top of the house, can be made to feel that little bit more perfect, if you approach the conversion with a little extra sparkle.

 1. Let their be light

 Windows in a loft conversion are absolutely critical for insuring that there is enough light and life for the kids during the day, BUT it is also important for you at night to be able to blackout the room, so that you are given enough chances to get proper sleep.
 No-one wants to be woken at 5am because the sun is up and the dormer window let in too much light!
 Consider tight blinds on any windows you add, but why not make them colourful too, so they add the the sense of fun in the room?

 Don’t forget if you do add a dormer to a loft – you may need to look into planning permission, as this changes the outside aesthetic of the house, and neighbours may be overlooked.